To Tell the Truth: 1990–1991, NBC

 The celebrity panelists for To Tell the Truth during this period included several of the 1970s panel stalwarts, including Kitty Carlisle, who appeared on a majority of the shows, taking the fourth and most upstage seat.
 The first seat, furthest downstage, saw Ron Masak and Orson Bean alternate on the panel for 34 of the 39 weeks the series was on air.
 The chair next to that was occupied by rotating guests, although voice actress Dana Hill appeared in the seat most often.
 The third chair most often featured David Niven Jr. as a panelist, although Masak and Bean would also sit there if both were to appear on the same program.
 Polly Bergen and Peggy Cass, who began appearing on the original series, would appear from time to time, and other frequent panelists included Vicki Lawrence, Cindy Adams, and Betty White.
-The panelists were introduced in twos, with the male panelists escorting the female panelists down the staircase, followed by the host.
-For one week, Monty Hall (who would later replace Bob Hilton as a permanent guest host on the 1990 version of Let's Make A Deal) sat in the first seat.
+The panelists were introduced in twos, with the male panelists escorting the female panelists down the set's main staircase, followed by the host.
+For one week, Monty Hall (who would later replace Bob Hilton as a permanent guest host on the 1990 version of Let's Make a Deal) sat in the first seat.

 Two games were played with two sets of impostors.
 Any incorrect votes up to two paid $1,000.
 If three of the panelists had voted incorrectly, the players split $1,500.
 On the pilot, each incorrect vote earned $500.
 If the panel was fooled entirely, the players split $3,000.

 After the second game, a new version of the "One on One" game from the 1980 series was played.
 A seventh civilian player was brought out with two stories, and a member of the studio audience was given an opportunity to win money by trying to figure out which of the two stories was true.
 Each panelist was given the opportunity to ask the contestant one question for each story, and after both stories had been presented the audience member chose which one he or she thought was the truth.
 After the choice was made, the contestant revealed the right answer and if the audience member came up with it, he or she won $500.
 If the contestant stumped the audience member, that player won $1,000.